WonderNetwork/locale-testing-demo/saucelabs/README.md

    instructions](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Connect+Proxy)
    for Sauce Connect.
 Copy the Sauce Connect executable (at `bin/sc.exe`) to your current directory.
-2. Create environment variables for your SauceLabs credentials.
+2. Create environment variables for your Sauce Labs credentials.
 (Use the [instructions from Sauce Labs](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials) if you're not sure how to do that.) `SAUCE_USERNAME` must be your Sauce Labs